mesosphere/dcos-docs-site/pages/1.10/release-notes/1.10.0-beta1/index.md

 ## Platform
 - Node and Cluster health checks.
   Write your own custom health checks or use the predefined checks to access and use information about your cluster, including available ports, Mesos agent status, and IP detect script validation.
 [View the documentation](/1.10/installing/oss/custom/node-cluster-health-check/).
+- Enhanced upgrades with [backup and restore](/1.10/administering-clusters/backup-and-restore/). [enterprise type="inline" size="small" /]
-- Enhanced upgrades with [backup and restore](/1.10/administering-clusters/backup-and-restore/), and pre/post flight checks.
+- Enhanced upgrades with pre/post flight checks.
 - UCR. <!-- have there been updates? -->
 - Scale and performance limits.